J-Term 2024 Courses

 The opioid crisis is one of the deadliest drug epidemics in U.S. history.
 “Opioids” include illegal recreational drugs (such as heroin), but also powerful pain relievers often prescribed for patients with chronic medical conditions.
 In this course, we will dive into the neurobiology of opioid drugs, the effects they have on the brain, and how this contributes to the development of an addiction.
 We will also examine the many intersecting factors (education, class, race, cultural background, genetic predisposition, psychological health, and others) that influence who becomes addicted to opioids, and what help they receive.
 Students will then conduct collaborative investigations of a drug of their choice in a specific local or national setting (for example, methamphetamine abuse in the rural Midwest, or Ritalin abuse by urban teens), working to understand the factors influencing the abuse of this drug from social and biological perspectives.
 Students are limited to one CPE course per semester.

-Format and Time: Synchronous Online, Monday – Friday, 10 AM – 12 PM and 12:50 PM - 2:10 PM
+Format and Time: Synchronous Online, Monday – Friday, 10 a.m. – 12 p.m. and 12:50 – 2:10 p.m.

 Instructor: Starkey

-PLS 204: Law and Society
+PLS 204 – Law and Society (4 CR)

 An introductory, interdisciplinary examination of law as a social institution.
 Focus is on the origin, history, and philosophy of legal systems from an international perspective, as well as the relationship in the United States between common law and statutory law, federal and state law, the courts and legislative bodies, and the courts and the executive branch of government.
 Exploration of the legal profession, its history, practice, goals, and place in American society.
+This course is a required course for the Legal Studies minor, but all students are welcome.

-Format and time: Asynchronous Online.
+Format and Time: Asynchronous online.

-Instructor: Lippe
+Instructor: Adam Lippe

 SP 120 - Elements of Spanish II (4 CR)